TTS4life/Programming-Archive/README.md

-# Programming-Archive
+# Programming Archive

-Quick reference guide for quirks and niches across various programming languages as I see fit
+This archive is a personal repo aimed at helping me better understand the quirks of various languages as I encounter them, as well as provide a quick-and-easy reference guide for multiple languages.